Midi2CV Mk2

 1. Connect your MIDI interface output to Midi2CV MIDI IN

-2. Power on Midi2CV while holding down LEARN switch.
+2. Power on Midi2CV while holding down the LEARN switch.
 LEDs will blink shortly then MIDI IN LED will stay steadily lit.
 Alternatively, you can request firmware update by sending ‘request_firmware_update.syx’ file to MIDI IN.

 3. Send firmware update sysex file (*.syx) to your MIDI interface port with 250ms delay between sysex buffers.
 Elektron’s C6 works great on OS X and Windows.
 Classic MIDI-OX is also good on Windows.
-MIDI LED will be blink while firmware sysex is being received.
+MIDI LED will be blinking while firmware sysex is being received.
 On successful update, LEDs will blink 3 times one after another.
 On error, both LEDs will blink together 5 times.

 Revision history